-“I should be dead or in prison, but I’m alive and enjoying my freedom,” raps Morrisson on his new track “Bad Boys”, and it’s true: he’s been through it.
-The East London rapper—who’s also an avid supporter of West Ham football fan is the perfect example of not judging a book by its cover: sure, he’s white with a combover, but he’s lived the life of most disenfranchised youth in London’s four corners.
+“I should be dead or in prison, but I’m alive and enjoying my freedom,” raps Morrisson on “Bad Boys”, and it’s true: he’s been through it.
+The East London rapper—who’s also an avid supporter of West Ham football club—is the perfect example of not judging a book by its cover: sure, he’s white with a combover, but he’s lived the life of most disenfranchised youth within the city’s four corners.
 For over a decade, Morrisson has been hailed as the “realest white boy in rap,” a line he’s heard since the very start and one he happily accepts because, why not?

-Before making his comeback in 2017 after serving time behind bars, and more recently signing with Since ‘93/Sony, rapping was something Morrisson did for fun; making money on the roads was his main aim.
-But now with a focused team fully behind him, the sky is the limit.
-Complex caught up with Morrisson to find out what’s next.
+Before making his comeback in 2017—after serving time behind bars on a drugs charge and more recently signing a deal with Sony’s Since ‘93 imprint—rapping was something that Morrisson did for fun; making quick street money was his main aim.
+But now, with a focused team fully behind him, the possibilities are limitless.

-You just got back from shooting the video for “Bad Boys” out in Zimbabwe—what was that experience like?
+COMPLEX: You just got back home from shooting the video for “Bad Boys” out in Zimbabwe—what was that experience like for you?

-It was a real eye-opener.
-It made me appreciate the things that we take for granted.
-I was well looked after out there, and the people where very welcoming.
-My friend, Dylan, he’s from Zimbabwe and many years ago there were issues between the whites and blacks, so this was about showing unity.
+Morrisson: It was a real eye-opener; it made me appreciate the things that we take for granted.
+I was well looked-after out there and the people were very welcoming.
+My friend, Dylan, he’s from Zimbabwe, and many years ago there were some issues between the whites and blacks, so this was about showing unity.

 I think the first time I came across you was in 2008, when SBTV dropped that freestyle video of you in the infamous Ruthless Records store.
 Talk me through that time.

 That was a long, long time ago.
 I’d just started doing music and, at the time, Giggs used to be in and out of Ruthless Records selling CDs.
 He’d heard my music in there because I’d done one or two songs.
-Ruthless, who owned the shop, he put us in the studio together and said we should do a song together, so I did the tune with Giggs but around that time I wasn’t really putting out much music.
-But I would always stop off at the shop and get the latest mixtapes.
-Then this one time, as I pulled up it was like a set-up [laughs].
+Ruthless, who owned the shop, he put us in the studio together and said we should do a song together, so I did the tune with Giggs but around that time I wasn’t really putting out much music, but I would always stop off at the shop and get the latest mixtapes.
+Then this one time, as I pulled up it was like a bit of a set-up [laughs].
 When I walked in, there were cameras everywhere, all in my face!
 Like, what’s going on here?
-That was when I did the freestyle for SBTV.
+That was when I did the SBTV freestyle.
 I hadn’t been in front of a camera before then.
 They chucked a beat on and I started doing a few bars then, obviously, it went on YouTube and it became a big thing.